At a glance

 Today’s tight labor markets reflect longer-term trends in vacancy and unemployment rates across advanced economies.

-Since 2010, labor markets have tightened across all 30 advanced economies we analyzed.1 Comparing job vacancies to numbers of unemployed job seekers provides one measure of labor market tightness.
+Since 2010, labor markets have tightened across all 30 advanced economies we analyzed.
+Comparing job vacancies with numbers of unemployed job seekers provides one measure of labor market tightness.
 The number of job vacancies per unemployed person increased by more than four times on average across these economies between 2010 and 2023, and by almost seven times in the United States.

 But not all large economies have labor shortages.
 For example, labor markets in France and Italy remain relatively slack, as they do in 14 other countries among the 30.
 This group collectively accounts for 31 percent of total labor supply and 20 percent of total GDP.
 Yet even in most of these places, labor markets have tightened.
 Vacancies per unemployed person have increased by five times in Italy and by almost four times in France.